yazkan/hotel-management/README.md

 # Hotel Management System

-![Version][npm-image] ![Version][npm-licence-image]

 It is the hotel management system server.
-It retrieves data from the database and allows access to the data from specified endpoints with Express.js
+It retrieves data from the database and allows access to the data from specified endpoints.

-This project powered by Node.js and Express.

 ## Get Started